-It seemed like a brownie kind of morning, but then I logged on to Bake or Break and that sealed the deal.
+It seemed like a brownie kind of morning, but then I logged on to Bake or Break and saw Salted Brownies.
+That sealed the deal.
 The word “salted” got my attention, but what I really liked about this brownie recipe was the combination of small amounts of unsweetened chocolate and cocoa powder.
 Brownies made with a little of each are almost always good, and I had little bits of both to use up.

 The catch was that I was short on butter and had to halve the recipe.
-Rather than just bake it in a loaf pan, I tried making a foil mold (picture after the jump) that was exactly half of a 9 inch pan.
+Rather than just bake it in a loaf pan, I tried making a foil mold that was exactly half of a 9 inch pan.
 It worked!
 The half batch was one in 28 minutes and the brownies were perfect.